AnazThaj/100-days-of-code/README.md

 **Today's Progress**: #100Devs class-22.
 Did all the code along materials.
 Went through them again.

 **Thoughts**: "If you can look up, you can get up" -Anonymous

+### R1D81: August 21

+**Today's Progress**: #100Devs Class 22 coding practices, and Anki.
+I could not do codingwars.

+**Thoughts**: "You can't know everything, but you should convince yourself that you can know anything" -John Carmack